learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 luckyNumber; //=> ???
 (Test it out yourself!)
 ```

-What's the value of `lucky_number`?
+What's the value of `luckyNumber`?
 Step through the expressions to make sure you
 understand what happens step by step.

 > **STYLE TIP**: To make reading the expressions in each of the ternary statement's positions easier, we wrap them in `()`.
 It is not required: it's done for readability and to prevent accidental order of operations bugs.